emmanuelstroem/macosetup/README.md

 ```

 # Additional Packages
+Sublime-Text:
-Sublime-Text: `brew cask install sublime-text`
+>`brew cask install sublime-text`

+Pasta:
+>`mas install pasta`

 # Stubborn Packages
-- Oversight by Objective-See: `brew cask install oversight` - app installs but have to quit it to continue
+Oversight by Objective-See:
+- app installs but have to quit it to continue
--
+>`brew cask install oversight`

 # Known Issues:
+Issue:
-Issue: Images not showing on Terminals
+- Images not showing on Terminals

+Solution:
-Solution: Select one of the already installed Nerd Fonts `Meslo` or `Hack`.
-If not installed, then install Nerd Fonts
+- Select one of the already installed Nerd Fonts *Meslo*  or *Hack*.
+- If not installed, then install Nerd Fonts